osscar-org/osscar-website/_sources/courses/band_theory.md

 [![Materials Cloud Tool osscar-qmcourse](https://raw.githubusercontent.com/materialscloud-org/mcloud-badge/main/badges/img/mcloud_badge_tools.svg)](https://osscar-quantum-mechanics.matcloud.xyz/voila/render/band-theory/FFT_and_planewaves.ipynb)

-This notebook shows interactively how discrete Fourier series can represent a function with a limited number of plane-wave components.
+This notebook shows interactively how discrete Fourier series can represent a function with a limited amout of plane-wave components.
 This notebook focuses on a simple example (much simpler than a complete DFT calculation) in order to help the reader focus on the essential aspects of such a representation.